Rio Grande

 Will Rogers once described the Rio Grande as “the only river I know of that is in need of irrigating,” a prescient observation considering how fragmented this fabled river has become.
 At nearly 1,900 miles, the Rio Grande is runner-up only to the combined Missouri-Mississippi system in length within the continental U.S. Or it would be, if it still flowed the length of its channel.

 Rio Grande, Rio Bravo, El Rio Bravo del Norte, The Rio.
-Whatever you call it, however you know it, the Rio Grande, at nearly 2,000 miles long, is the 3rd longest river in the continental US, and a source of life for the more than 6 million people and countless wildlife species and ecosystems that rely on it.
-It is one of the most important rivers in the Southwest, supporting communities, agriculture and ecosystems in Colorado, New Mexico, Texas and the Republic of Mexico.
-From its headwaters to its terminus in the Gulf of Mexico, communities rely on the Rio and its tributaries for drinking water, agriculture, abundant recreation, habitat for birds and is quite literally the backbone of local economies.
+Whatever you call it, however you know it, it is an essential source of water for the American Southwest.
+At nearly 2,000 miles long, it is the 3rd longest river in the continental US and supports more than 6 million people, including numerous Pueblo and Tribal Nations, cities and towns, agriculture, acequia communities (communal irrigation systems), and countless wildlife species and ecosystems.
+Along the length of the Rio, communities rely on the river and its tributaries as an important cultural resource and for drinking water, agriculture, abundant recreation, habitat for birds, and it is quite literally the backbone of local economies.

 This immensely critical but often overlooked river originates in the alpine ranges of the San Juan Mountains in southern Colorado.
-It flows east and south through the agriculturally rich San Luis Valley into New Mexico, eventually entering Texas at El Paso then forming the border with Mexico as it flows east through Big Bend National Park and on to its terminus with the Gulf of Mexico just east of Brownsville.
+It flows east and south through the agriculturally rich San Luis Valley into New Mexico, eventually entering Texas at El Paso then forming the border with Mexico as it flows east through Big Bend National Park.
+It finally reaches its terminus at the Gulf, just east of Brownsville.

 Did You know?